Dan Tamura: Japanese independent scene (2019–present)

-Tamura seldomly competes for several promotions from the Japanese independent scene.
+Tamura competes for several promotions on the Japanese independent wrestling scene.
 At 2AW Infinity ~ 2020 Winter, an event promoted by Active Advance Pro Wrestling on December 20, 2020, he fell short to Tank Nagai.
 At Pro Wrestling Zero1's Chikara Matsuri Special event from March 27, 2021, Tamura teamed up with Suwama and defeated Ryuki Honda and Shuji Ishikawa.
-At Korakuen Hall 60th Anniversary Festival, a cross-over event held by AJPW in partnership with New Japan Pro Wrestling on April 16, 2022, Tamura teamed up with Runaway Suplex (Shotaro Ashino and Suwama) in a losing effort against Chaos (Hirooki Goto, Yoh and Yoshi-Hashi).
+At Korakuen Hall 60th Anniversary Festival, a crossover event hosted by New Japan Pro Wrestling featuring All Japan Pro Wrestling talent on April 16, 2022, Tamura teamed up with Runaway Suplex (Shotaro Ashino and Suwama) in a losing effort against Chaos (Hirooki Goto, Yoh and Yoshi-Hashi).
 At Gleat G PROWRESTLING Ver.
-3 on September 25, 2022, Tamura teamed up with Hayato Tamura (no relation) and Rising Hayato in a losing effort against Abdullah Kobayashi, Kaz Hayashi and Yuji Okabayashi.
+3 on September 25, 2022, Tamura teamed up with Hayato Tamura and Rising Hayato in a losing effort against Abdullah Kobayashi, Kaz Hayashi and Yuji Okabayashi.